arnoo/git-deliver/README.md

 Initialise this repository for git-deliver, optionally including stage scripts for `[presets]`

-    git deliver --init-remote <REMOTE_NAME> [REMOTE_URL]
+    git deliver --init-remote [--shared=...] <REMOTE_NAME> [REMOTE_URL]

 Initialize Git remote `<REMOTE_NAME>` for git-deliver.
 The remote needs to be bare.
 If it does not exist yet, it can be created at `[REMOTE_URL]`.
 If the remote exists but does not point to a bare repository, the repository will be created.
+The shared parameter, if supplied, is then passed as is to git init (see "man git-init").

     git deliver --list-presets